matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.md

 - When you...I think you get the point

 Here are a few concrete examples of this happening:
-- Linkedin started selling resume skills to recruiters.
+- LinkedIn started selling resume skills to recruiters.
 In fact it just became the source of endless recruiter spam so I just left.
 - Facebook started lying on your news feed about things your friends did.
 Your friend liked this.
 Your friend looked at this.
 No they didn't, that's bullshit.
 My news feed became just lies several days in a row, so I just left.

 I find it pretty awful that companies are profiting off of data that I publicize about myself.
 I can no longer go to a site and enter in any information about myself without second guessing.